How is Malware Analyzed and Detected?

 Machine Learning Algorithm

-Juniper Sky ATP assigns a number between 0-10 to indicate the threat level of files scanned for malware and the threat level for infected hosts.
+Juniper ATP Cloud assigns a number between 0-10 to indicate the threat level of files scanned for malware and the threat level for infected hosts.
 See Table 1.

 Table 1: Threat Level Definitions